Skip to content

 StrategyFLUX (s)SpeechCraft (s)Total (s)

-Sequential (naive)6 s4 s
+Sequential (LLM then TTS, dependency)6 s4 s

 ~10 s

-Parallel (this tutorial)6 s4 s
+Parallel (independent stages)6 s4 s

 ~6 s